Openings for the 2023-2024 School Year:

-Pleasant Ridge Waldorf School offers a full early childhood program, with two mixed-age kindergartens with three and five day options with a maximum or 30 children and three 8-week sessions of parent-child classes.
+Pleasant Ridge Waldorf School offers a full early childhood program, with two mixed-age kindergartens with three and five day options with a maximum or 30 children and parent-child classes.
 Our elementary program is supported by subject classes which include Spanish, Handwork, Choral and Instrumental Music, Eurythmy, and Physical Education.
 We have a school garden and encourage community service projects.
-Additional programming includes Aftercare, Enrichment Days and Summer Camps.
 Pleasant Ridge Waldorf School is a full member of AWSNA (Association of Waldorf Schools of North America).
-Our building and campus were purchased in 1995 and include our Old Main Building, Wooded Acre and Growing For Good www.growingforgood.org.
-We offer an organic hot lunch program Monday through Thursday and work with a balanced budget.
-For 2018-19, salaries are derived from a full-time base salary of $23,000 – $27,000.
-Benefits include tuition remission, hot lunch, a professional development stipend, and accident insurance.
+Our main school building was purchased in 1995.
+Our campus has expanded over the years and now includes the Old Main Building, Wooded Acre, and Growing For Good.
+Benefits include tuition remission, hot lunch, professional development stipend, and accident insurance.

 We seek and engage mentors as needed to support our faculty and staff.
-We have enjoyed mentoring relations over the years with Helle Heckmann, Kim John Payne, Dr. Mark Kamsler and Leo Klein.
-Other visitors we’ve welcomed include Bart Eddy, Dennis Klocek, John Bloom, Christopher Houghton Budd, Richard Dancy, Else Goettgens, Marianne Gray, Kim Snyder-Vine, Michael D’Aleo, Chris Selkely, Nancy Poer, Kristen Rice, and Christopher Schaefer.
+We have enjoyed mentoring relations over the years with Helle Heckmann, Kim John Payne, Dr. Mark Kamsler, and Leo Klein.
+Other visitors we have welcomed include Bart Eddy, Dennis Klocek, John Bloom, Christopher Houghton Budd, Richard Dancy, Else Goettgens, Marianne Gray, Kim Snyder-Vine, Michael D’Aleo, Chris Selkely, Nancy Poer, Kristen Rice, and Christopher Schaefer.

 QUALITIES WE SEEK IN FACULTY